jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 at EL3 and principally relays FF-A messages from NWd (Hypervisor or OS kernel) to SPMC located either at S-EL1 or S-EL2.

-Hence TF-A must support both cases where SPMC is either located at:
+Hence TF-A supports both cases where the SPMC is located either at:

--  S-EL1 supporting pre-Armv8.4 platforms.
-SPMD conveys FF-A protocol
+-  S-EL1 supporting platforms not implementing the FEAT_SEL2 architecture
-   from EL3 to S-EL1.
+   extension.
+The SPMD relays the FF-A protocol from EL3 to S-EL1.
--  S-EL2 supporting platforms implementing Armv8.4-SecEL2 extension.
+-  or S-EL2 supporting platforms implementing the FEAT_SEL2 architecture
-   SPMD conveys FF-A protocol from EL3 to S-EL2.
+   extension.
+The SPMD relays the FF-A protocol from EL3 to S-EL2.

-The same SPMD component is used to support both configurations.
-The SPMC execution level is a build time choice.
+The same TF-A SPMD component is used to support both configurations.
+The SPMC exception level is a build time choice.

 Sample reference stack
 ======================

-The following diagram illustrates a possible configuration with SPMD and SPMC, one or multiple Secure Partitions, with or without an optional Hypervisor:
+The following diagram illustrates a possible configuration when the FEAT_SEL2 architecture extension is implemented, showing the SPMD and SPMD, one or multiple secure partitions, with or without an optional Hypervisor:

 .. image:: ../resources/diagrams/ff-a-spm-sel2.png